LandRover/LAMP-Server-Tarball/README.md

   - Unpack and map phpMyAdmin to htdocs
   - Install apc web-view to htdocs
   - Reinstall VM and test all scripts
+  - Create sample user and with PHP-FPM for a phpinfo page.